jfilipp0/Planning__Poker/README.md

 # Planning__Poker

-objects in project Poker planing(Agile Program YEY)
+objects in project Poker planing

-    - Vote {id, user, task, option}

-    - User {id, name, nickname}

-    - Tasks {id, title, description, votes}

 ---------
 how to install/ run